alexrivadeneira/i2wd/week1/outline.md

 <hr />
 ```

+### Adding attributes to tags
-You can add properties called **attributes** to further customize some tags.
+You can add properties and data called **attributes** to further customize some tags.
 Here's a tag to add an image to your website:
 ```
 <img> </img>
 ```